Integrating with Event Endpoint Management

 • You have an access token from the Event Endpoint Management UI.

-• You downloaded the SSL certificate of your Event Endpoint Management instance as a .crt file and then formatted the certificate by running the following command:
+• You downloaded the TLS CA certificate of your Event Endpoint Management instance as a PEM file and then formatted the certificate to be a single line by running the following command:

 Setting up the connection